How To Increase Water Pressure In Your Shower

 Traditionally, British water systems are connected to a cold water storage tank which is kept in the loft.
 These are known as "gravity fed systems".
 They are low pressure, and rely on the height of the tank to provide water flow pressure for the house.
 Due to height restrictions imposed on where the tank can go, low pressure is often a resulting factor; sometimes as low as 0.1 bar.
 If your home suffers from low water pressure, a standard shower valve is often not enough to provide a powerful and invigorating flow of water.

-- NEW!
+- !
 Install HomeBoost

 - Installing a Pressurised Unvented Cylinder